ktechhydle/mprun_repo/README.md

 > [!NOTE]
 > # Install
-> 1. Clone the git, and use '''pip install -requirements.txt'''
+> 1. Clone the git, and use `pip install -requirements.txt`
 > 2. Run launcher.py, and see the full app.

 # How It Works...